Baltimore Stock Exchange: 1948-1949: Merger and legacy

 On November 18, 1948, Baltimore Exchange president J. Dorsey Brown announced that for several months, there had been plans considered to merge with the Philadelphia Stock Exchange, then under president William K. Barclay Jr. At the time, the Philadelphia exchange was the oldest stock exchange in the United States, and had 200 members, with 75 issues fully listed, and 381 unlisted securities.
-In contrast, the Baltimore exchange ad 35 members, 41 listed issues, and many unlisted issues.
+In contrast, the Baltimore exchange had 35 members, 41 listed issues, and many unlisted issues.
 Barclay said the plan to merge came out of the "unprofitable operation" of the Baltimore exchange.

 On December 19, 1948, the two exchanges agreed on a plan to merge under the name Philadelphia-Baltimore Stock Exchange.
 It was estimated that the merger would be completed in the subsequent few months, with wire facilities set up between the offices.
 Brown stated that the combined exchange would be the "seventh largest in volume of dealings among U.S. stock markets."

 The Philadelphia Stock Exchange merged with the Baltimore Stock Exchange in 1949, and the exchange was then named the Philadelphia-Baltimore Stock Exchange.
 On March 7, 1949, the merged exchange was officially renamed and began formal operations in Philadelphia under new president William K. Barclay Jr. The Baltimore Stock Exchange migrated out of its Baltimore Stock Exchange Building, later renamed the Totman Building, to a new home base in Philadelphia.

 In December 2015, it was reported that a Howard County developer was planning on purchasing the former Baltimore Stock Exchange Building in downtown Baltimore at 208-210 E. Redwood Street, with "plans to convert the property into upscale apartments and offices."
 At the time, it was a 28,000-square-foot bank-owned property known as the Totman Building.